-All too often, a driver gets behind the wheel after "only a couple of drinks," thinking he or she is perfectly able to drive.
+All too often, a driver gets behind the wheel after "only a couple of drinks," thinking he or she is perfectly capable of driving.
 Perhaps that driver is driving in an apparent safe manner and violating no vehicle codes, but suddenly is rear-ended by another car.
 A police officer is cruising by, stops at the collision and smells the slight odor of alcohol on the driver's breath.
-Or consider the example of "Dave Defendant" who just left a promotion party in his honor, feeling only a little "buzzed."DUI CHARGES AND SENTENCING
+Or consider the example of "Dave Defendant" who just left a promotion party in his honor, feeling only a little "buzzed."DUI Charges and Sentencing

 Even a first-offense DUI can lead to costly and inconvenient consequences.
-If convicted (or even if you are not convicted but you "lose" at the DMV hearing), your license will be suspended for a period of time.
+If convicted (or even if you are not convicted but you "lose" at the DMV hearing), you will be required to install an IID or your license will be suspended for a period of time.
 Furthermore, when convicted on a first-offense DUI, the Court will order that you attend DUI-awareness programs and/or classes.
 You will also be placed on probation and face considerable financial expense in the way of fines, fees, penalties, and increased insurance costs.

 In California, a subsequent DUI within 10 years of a prior DUI is considered a "priorable" offense, with increased punishment.
-First and second DUIs are usually charged as a misdemeanor but subsequent DUIs, or DUIs with injuries (or death) to another party, can be and often are charged as felonies.
+First, second and third DUIs are usually charged as a misdemeanor but subsequent DUIs, or DUIs with injuries (or death) to another party, can be, and often are, charged as felonies.

 The United States Supreme Court in its 1990 decision, Michigan Dept. of State Police vs. Stitz, held that the government's interest in protecting citizens outweighed the violation of the driver's Fourth Amendment rights to be free from an unreasonable search and seizure implicated by a sobriety checkpoint.

+Attorney Weinberg has successfully defended hundreds of clients charged with DUI.
 If you have been arrested for driving under the influence, Contact Mr. Weinberg at any time to set up a confidential consultation without charge.
 He will work with you and your family to setup a fee structure that best suits your circumstances.
-Orange County DUI lawyer William M. Weinberg will turn over every fact to find a defense.
+Orange County DUI lawyer William M. Weinberg will turn over every fact to find your defense.
 You'll have the confidence that you chose the right lawyer to fight your case.

 - Driving Under the Influence Overview